WhyXic/WhyXic/README.md

 - 💻 Experienced with **Flutter**, **Firebase**, **React**, and **Redux**
 - 📱 Built a social media app from scratch using **Flutter + Firebase**
 - 🌱 Passionate about **startups**, **stoicism**, and **self-improvement**
-- 🎥 I also run a **YouTube channel** to share what I'm learning — one animated video at a time
-- 🧠 Side project: Building a mental health app powered by stoic philosophy & AI
 - 🏋️‍♂️ Trying to stay consistent with the gym... and life

 ---